Skip to content

 .NET Apps Won't Start

-Ensure ocijail is patched and annotation is set:
+Ensure ocijail 0.5.0+ is installed and the annotation is set:

 Permission Denied